-- Easily accessible grab-bars should exist inside and outside shower, as well as around a tub.
-Also, make all cabinetry easy to reach, with edges in contracting colors, easy to spot.
+- Easily accessible grab-bars should exist inside and outside the shower, as well as around a tub.
+Also, make all cabinetry easy to reach, with edges in contracting colours, easy to spot.
 The toilet should be height adjustable.
 All materials must be selected with convenience in mind, such as antibacterial, with anti-slip properties.

-The kitchen must have enough maneuvring space with easily accessible features.
+The kitchen must have enough maneuvering space with easily accessible features.
 An open-plan kitchen is an excellent solution, both space- and safety-wise.
 It eliminates the need for doors, and in case you need any kind of assistance, there are no sound or visual barriers.

 - Glass-front cabinet doors and pull-down or open shelving are convenient, providing easy access to all frequently used items.
-All appliances should feature accessible doors and easy to read controls.
+All appliances should feature accessible doors and easy-to-read controls.
 The more voice or sensor control, the better.

-A well-designed bedroom can bring you comfort and calm, much needed to rest for the next day properly.
+A well-designed bedroom can bring you comfort and calm, much needed to properly rest for the next day.
 Sometimes bedrooms are the most cluttered rooms in the home.
 In an age-friendly house, this room should be clutter-free and secured against tripping and falling.
 On the other hand, all storage must be designed as convenient and accessible.
 An architect with extensive knowledge of interior psychology, familiar with Feng-Shui’s philosophical approaches, can make the bedroom a true oasis for body, mind, and soul.